Marcus Leatherdale: India

 In 1993, Leatherdale began spending half of each year in India's holy city of Banaras.
 Based in an ancient house in the centre of the old city, he began photographing the diverse and remarkable people there, from the holy men to celebrities, from royalty to tribals, carefully negotiating his way among some of India's most elusive figures to make his portraits.
-From the outset, his intention was to pay homage to the timeless spirit of India through a highly specific portrayal of its individuals.
+From the outset, he intended to pay homage to the timeless spirit of India through a highly specific portrayal of its individuals.
 His pictures include princesses and boatmen, movie stars and circus performers, and street beggars and bishops, mothers and children in traditional garb.
-Leatherdale explored how essentially unaffected much of the country was by the passage of time; and it has been remarked upon that this approach is distinctly post-colonial.
-In 1999, Leatherdale relocated to Chottanagpur (Jharkhand) where he focusing uoon the Adivasis.
+Leatherdale explored how essentially unaffected much of the country was by the passage of time, and it has been remarked upon that this approach is distinctly post-colonial.
+In 1999, Leatherdale relocated to Chottanagpur (Jharkhand) where he focused on the Adivasis.
 Later Serra da Estrela in the mountains of central Portugal became his second home base.

-Leatherdale's matte printing techniques, which adapt nineteenth-century processes and employ half black, half sepia colorations, reinforce the timelessness of his subjects.
+Leatherdale's matte printing techniques, which adapt nineteenth-century processes and employ half black, half sepia colourations, reinforce the timelessness of his subjects.
 Tones and matte surfaces effectively differentiate his portraits from the easy slickness of fashion photography.

 Later life and death

-In 2019, Mr. Leatherdale compiled his work from 80s in a book entitled “Out of the Shadows”, written with Summers.
+In 2019, Mr. Leatherdale compiled his work from the 80s in a book entitled "Out of the Shadows", written with Summers.

 Leatherdale suffered a stroke in 2021.
 He committed suicide at the age of 69 on 22 April 2022 at his home in Mcluskieganj, India.
 He is survived by a brother, Robert, and an adopted son, Kailash.

 Personal life and relationships

-In 1979, Leatherdale married Claudia Summers.
+In 1979, Leatherdale married his close friend and muse Claudia Summers in order to stay in the United States.
 The couple divorced in 2018.

 During his time in New York City, he dated Robert Mapplethorpe, whose photography studio Leatherdale managed.
 His partner of two decades, Jorge Serio, died in July 2021.